SafeChat: A Framework for Building Trustworthy Collaborative Assistants and a Case Study of its Usefulness

 Summary:

 This is a student paper which formulates my PhD dissertation problem and gives an overview of the solution.
-Idea is to evaluate / rate AI systems for bias using causal analysis.

 Publication Type: Doctoral Consortium